martincostello/dotnet-patch-automation-sample/README.md

 and auto-merge will not be enabled.
 If these changes were introduced after the pull request was already approved, then the review will be dismissed and auto-merge will be disabled.

+#### Further Considerations

+The workflow in this sample is designed to be as safe as possible while being easy to set up, but there are some aspects that are not covered by the workflow in the aim of simplicity that you may want to consider before adopting this approach for your applications.

+##### Branch Protections

+This sample repository is set up with the following branch protections for the default branch:

+- A pull request us required before merging
+- Status checks must pass before merging
+- No accounts are allowed to bypass the branch protections

+These requirements protect the default branch from having the automated patches from being merged in without them being validated as not breaking the application and having a "second pair of eyes" review the changes on the pull request by a second GitHub account/app.

+In order for the pull requests to be auto-merged, the number of required reviewers cannot be more than one and [code owner][code-owners] review cannot be required.
+This is because GitHub apps cannot be made code owners of a repository, and requiring more than one reviewer would still require a human to approve the pull request.
+This could be overcome with multiple appoval bots, but that would likely be excessive to configure.

+The accounts used to open the pull requests and approve the pull requests must be different accounts as GitHub does not allow an account to approve its own pull request.

+##### Deployment tests

+If you practice continuous deployment, then you may want to consider adding tests as part of your deployment process to ensure that the application is still working as expected after the pull request has been merged to your default branch.
+This helps validate that the changes in the pull request do not break the application for any functionality that is not exercised by your continuous integration's tests and that the changes are safe to deploy into your production environment.

 ### Examples

 #### Pull Requests